Jan. 31, 2015 Staff Report

 Katha Cato, the executive director of the QWFF who spoke at the event, credited the strength of the festival to the people who come out every year to support it.

-“What we’ve done for the last four years is really make sure that we have built up a community around the festival,” Cato said.
+“What we’ve done for the last four years is really make sure that we have built up an inclusive community around the festival,” Cato said.

-Among the attendees at the event, which was held at Monika’s Café–located within the Kaufman Arts District, were some Queens filmmakers whose work was selected for this year’s festival.
+Among the attendees at the event, which was held at Monika’s Café — located within the Kaufman Arts District — were many Queens-based actors and filmmakers

-Laura Aguinaga, who hails from Woodside, is directing the film “Short Steps,” which is about a man who struggles to move on with life after his marriage collapses.
+Laura Aguinaga, who hails from Woodside, is a director and writer for the short film “Short Steps,” which is about a man who struggles to move on with life after his marriage collapses.

 The cast of Short Steps primarily consists of US-born Hispanic actors.

-“We wanted … to show that we can tell [mainstream] stories that are not strictly for Latinos,” Aguinaga said.
+“We wanted to show that filmmakers can tell [mainstream] stories with a Latino cast, instead of creating roles and plot lines that are often typecast for Latinos in the industry,” Aguinaga said.

-The executive producer of Short Steps is Richard Calvache, an Astoria resident.
-He said that the film is essentially a different take on the classic“boy meets girl” story.
+Richard Calvache, an Astoria resident who was raised in Jackson Heights, is the short film’s executive producer and editor.
+He said that the story is essentially a different take on the classic“boy meets girl” narrative.

 For the full list of films that will be screened at the 2015 Queens World Film Festival, click here.